 Preparing for accountability regimes in superannuation, insurance and beyond

->

-> - For ADIs and NOHCs: Go-live is proposed to be the later of 1 July 2022, or 6 months after the commencement of the Act; and
+- For ADIs and NOHCs: Go-live is proposed to be 6 months after the commencement of the Act; and

-> - For other APRA regulated entities: Go-live is proposed to be the later of 1 July 2023, or 18 months after the commencement of the Act.
+- For other APRA regulated entities: Go-live is proposed to be 18 months after the commencement of the Act.

->

-> FAR will absorb the BEAR requirements and make a number of changes, including:
+FAR will replace the BEAR requirements and make a number of changes, including:

->

-> - Applying to all APRA-regulated entities, including insurers, RSE licensees, Non-Operating Holding Companies, and later extend to apply to entities that are solely regulated by ASIC under AFSLs and ACLs;
+- Applying to all APRA-regulated entities, including insurers, RSE licensees, Non-Operating Holding Companies, and later extend to apply to entities that are solely regulated by ASIC under AFSLs and ACLs;

 - Extending the obligations under FAR to apply to the accountable entities’ subsidiaries and significant related entities - potentially expanding the number of entities in a group for which accountabilities need to be considered;